apache/arrow-site/_drafts/arrow-adbc.md

         table = cur.fetch_arrow_table()
 ```

-Note that here, the ADBC Python packages offer a familiar API in the style of [DBAPI 2.0 (PEP 249)][pep-249], along with extensions for Arrow data that are similar to those offered by projects like Turbodbc and DuckDB.
+The ADBC Python packages offer a familiar [DBAPI 2.0 (PEP 249)][pep-249]-style API, along with extensions to get Arrow data.
+These extensions are similar to those offered by projects like Turbodbc and DuckDB.

 We can talk to Postgres in C++ too.
 This uses the same underlying driver as the Python demo above: